 The muscle weakness that you are feeling can be directly linked to MS because the damage to your nerves can disrupt signals to the muscles.
 This nerve damage makes it hard to move your muscles and leads to a heavy feeling in your legs (or other areas of your body).
 MS spasticity can cause any muscle in your body to feel weak, heavy and difficult to move.
 It is a result of damage along the nerves of the brain and spinal cord controlling movement.

 You may feel that as a result of MS you aren’t exercising regularly.
 This inactivity can lead to your muscles naturally becoming weaker which is known as deconditioning.
-This is why it is vital to keep up some form of gentle exercise at all times as part of the OMS program.
+This is why it is vital to keep up some form of gentle exercise at all times as part of the Overcoming MS program.

 What can I do if I have weakness?

 Fortunately, there are many ways to help you manage MS muscle weakness and heavy legs.

 Prevent deconditioning using exercise

 Exercising as part of the Overcoming MS program will help you to gently build up muscle strength and endurance which will improve any fatigue and weakness.
 Regular exercise will also ensure that you prevent any deconditioning and muscle wastage.

 Strength exercises such as squats, lunges and leg lifts will all help you to strengthen your legs if you have been feeling heaviness.
 Hold onto something as you are doing these exercises at first and you will gradually build up the strength and balance.